zinga331/simon-db/README.md

 Get familiar with what this code teaches.

-- Clone this repository to your development machine.
+- Clone the repository to your development environment.
   ```sh
   git clone https://github.com/webprogramming260/simon-db.git
   ```